 The flowers of the sickle-bush, as Dichrostachys cinerea is commonly known, grow singly or grouped in pendulous, fluffy, axillary spikes during spring and summer.
 Spike length is 2,5 cm to 5 cm.
-The generic name of Dichrostachys is derived from Greek, meaning two-coloured spike.
+The generic name of Dichrostachys is a Greek word meaning two-coloured spike.

-Also see the Plant Record under Trees elsewhere on this Site for more details on the species.
-There are photos of the flowers in different developmental stages.
+Also see the Plant Record under Trees elsewhere on this Site for more information and photos on the species.